ryantd42/NY-Legislative-Git/2023/S485B-2023/bill.md

   ___________

  Introduced by Sens.
-COMRIE, MYRIE -- read twice and ordered printed, and when printed to be committed to the Committee on Transportation
+COMRIE, MYRIE -- read twice and ordered printed, and when  printed  to  be  committed to the Committee on Transportation -- reported favorably from said committee, ordered to  first  and  second report,  ordered to a third reading, passed by Senate and delivered to the Assembly, recalled, vote reconsidered, restored to third  reading, amended  and  ordered  reprinted,  retaining its place in the order of third reading

- AN ACT to amend the public authorities law, in relation to requiring the New  York  state  thruway authority to submit quarterly reports to the legislature of all purchases, procurements and expenditures related to contracts
+ AN ACT to amend the public authorities law, in relation to requiring the New York state thruway authority to submit  biannual  reports  of  all fiscal transactions, receipts and expenditures

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-The  public  authorities  law  is amended by adding a new section 363-a to read as follows:
+Section 363 of the public authorities law,  as  amended  by chapter 766 of the laws of 1992, is amended to read as follows:
-  § 363-A. QUARTERLY REPORT.
-THE AUTHORITY SHALL SUBMIT A DETAILED QUAR- TERLY REPORT TO THE GOVERNOR AND THE LEGISLATURE ON OR  BEFORE  THE  DAY ENDING  EACH  FISCAL QUARTER SETTING FORTH ITS OPERATIONS, FISCAL TRANS- ACTIONS AND ALL PURCHASES, PROCUREMENTS AND EXPENDITURES ON ANY CONTRACT ENTERED INTO BY SUCH AUTHORITY DURING THE PRECEDING QUARTER FOR LEGISLA- TIVE OVERSIGHT.
+  § 363.
+[Annual] BIANNUAL report.
+(A) The authority shall submit to the governor,  to the legislature, to the comptroller and to the director of the budget [on or before the first day of February of each year] BIANNU- ALLY a detailed report setting forth its operations  and  fiscal  trans- actions  during  the  [preceding  calendar  year]  COVERED PERIOD with a statement of its financial condition  as  of  the  end  of  such  [year] COVERED  PERIOD  and a statement of all receipts and expenditures during such [year] COVERED PERIOD.
+Such report shall include detailed informa- tion relating to additional expenditures incurred by the authority as  a result  of  the  amendments  made  to  subdivision four of section three hundred fifty-nine of this [chapter] TITLE pursuant to  the  chapter  of the  laws  of  nineteen  hundred ninety-two which enacted this sentence.
+ ADDITIONALLY, SUCH REPORT SHALL INCLUDE A LIST OF ANY  CONTRACT  ENTERED INTO BY SUCH AUTHORITY IN THE COVERED PERIOD.
+  (B)  FOR THE PURPOSES OF THIS SECTION, "COVERED PERIOD" SHALL MEAN THE PRECEDING SIX MONTH PERIOD.
   § 2.
-This act shall take effect immediately.
+This act shall take effect January 1, 2024.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00625-01-3
+  LBD00625-03-3